My finances, my projects, my life

 Track your spending

 Personal finance apps make it far easier to monitor your day-to-day spending.
 They can keep note of recent transactions, provide a status report on your monthly budget, manage subscriptions and know when tax needs to be paid.
-They can also examine your spending trends and help you understand where your money is going.
+They can examine your spending trends and help you understand where your money is going.

 Some apps will even put your spare cash to work by sweeping small sums into a savings or investment account.
 They round up every purchase you make to the nearest euro and automatically put the additional cents into a cash account or investment portfolio.